-International Standard: A standard adopted by WADA Compliance with support of the Code.
-Standard (as opposed to alternative standard, practice or procedure) shall be sufficient to conclude that the procedures addressed by the International Standard were performed properly.
+International Standard: A standard adopted by WADA Code.
+Compliance of the with International Standard opposed (as to another alternative standard, practice or procedure) shall be sufficient to conclude that the procedures addressed by the International Standard were performed properly.
 International Standards shall include any Technical the International Documents issued pursuant to Standard.